And why is a coyote baying?

 Can someone tell me what the hell is going on?

-Today it is the 30th.
-Yesterday was my wife’s birthday in Australia and we got a number of calls on the 29th, which was amusing, to say the least.
+On another day in Canada, it was the 30th.
+The day before, back home, it was my wife’s birthday in Australia and we got a number of calls on the 29th, which was amusing, to say the least.

 Now, we’ve gone from Kamloops to Lake Louise, and apparently now that we are in Alberta, it’s an hour later.